cosmos/cosmos/README.md

 other than the implicit opportunity cost paid by miners for mining an orphaned block.

-Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol notable for its simplicity, performance, and fork-accountability.
-The protocol requires a fixed, known set of <em>N</em> validators, where the <em>i</em>th validator is identified by its public key.
-Validators attempt to come to consensus on one block at a time, where a block is a list of transactions.
+Tendermint is a partially synchronous Byzantine fault-tolerant (BFT) consensus protocol notable for its simplicity, performance, and fork-accountability.
+The protocol requires a fixed, known set of <em>N</em> validators, where the
+<em>i</em>th validator is identified by its public key.
+Validators attempt to
+come to consensus on one block at a time, where a block is a list of transactions.
 Consensus on a block proceeds in rounds.
 Each round has a round-leader, or proposer, who proposes a block.
 The validators then vote, in stages, on whether or not to accept the proposed block or move on to the next round.

 We call the voting stages _PreVote_ and _PreCommit_.
 A vote can be for a particular block or for _Nil_.
 We call a collection of +⅔ PreVotes for a single